tw-in-js/twind/docs/shim.md

 ### Server-side (Static Extraction)

-If you wish to remove twind's runtime overhead or you're interested in using twind in a universal or "isomorphic" web app, we provide a implementation of `shim` for performant processing of static HTML.
+If you wish to remove twind's runtime overhead or you're interested in using twind in a universal or "isomorphic" web app, `twind/shim/server` exports the dedicated `shim` function for performant processing of static HTML.

 > You'll find more detail and examples in the [twind/server](./ssr.md) documentation.